Discover more from Polemics

-"Offended on behalf" - When SJWs and Queer Stacies become too upset about something (because mean people suck or they don't have an answer something too complicated), they rely on a (usually a queer-male) spokesperson who will speak "for the group."
+"Offended on behalf" - When SJWs and Queer Stacies become too upset about something (because mean people suck or they don't have an answer to something too complicated), they rely on a (usually a queer-male) spokesperson who will speak "for the group."
 The spokesperson who is "offended on behalf" (of the cultural queer group of normies) will speak logically, but as well condescending, trying to shame the opponent.
-Again, this is a preening contest, and the spokesperson is trying to persuade the group he "is a good guy," then actually trying to prove a point.
-This a result of the normie mentality, and is inauthentic with true queer culture and its transgressive tradition.
+Again, this is a preening contest, and the spokesperson is trying to persuade the group he "is a good guy," the than actually trying to prove a point.
+This is a result of the normie mentality and is inauthentic with true queer culture and its transgressive tradition.

-Ohio Express - Pop band that was far out and sold out to the man.
+Ohio Express - A pop band that was far out and sold out to the man.

-Old boards games before 1980 - These games are like pagan practices to contact the outer world.
+Old board games before 1980 - These games are like pagan practices to contact the outer world.

 Old magazines - Some of these magazines have very significant topics that will never be outdated.

-Oliva Walton - A character form The Waltons.
+Oliva Walton - A character from The Waltons.
 Too good to be true.

 PATH - Higher education that stands for philosophy, anthropology, theology, and humanities.
-Currently under attack the transhumanist STEM class, PATH is the center of all queer culture.
+Currently, under attack by the transhumanist STEM class, PATH is the center of all queer culture.

 PBS - The government.

-PIG - Project lead by Raymond Watts.
-Subjects include sleaziness, deviants sexuality, police state violence, shock art, and biker culture.
+PIG - Project led by Raymond Watts.
+Subjects include sleaziness, deviant sexuality, police state violence, shock art, and biker culture.
 Members are from the golden age of KMFDM.

-Patalliro! - Extreme, gender-queer manga/anime from late 70s/early 80s that dealt with themes of the occult, totalitarianism, pedophilia, cross dressing, homonationalism, psychedelia, vampires, film noir, art nouveau, and radical Japanese culture.
-It is the most prophetic piece of art for the post neofolk movement.
+Patalliro! - Extreme, gender-queer manga/anime from the late 70s/early 80s that dealt with themes of the occult, totalitarianism, pedophilia, cross-dressing, homonationalism, psychedelia, vampires, film noir, art nouveau, radical Japanese culture.
+It is the most prophetic piece of art for the post-Novolk movement.

 Paul Fussell - Western philosopher known for his pre-MGTOW do-it-yourself philosophy about economics, the failure of education, class, the bell curve, and homonationalism in WWI.